Ancurio/mkxp/README.md

 Due to heavy differences between mruby and MRI as well as lacking modules, running RPG Maker games with this binding will most likely not work correctly.
 It is provided as experimental code.
 You can eg. write your own ruby scripts and run them.

-Some extensions to the standard classes/modules are provided taking the RPG Maker XP helpfile as a quasi "standard".
+Some extensions to the standard classes/modules are provided, taking the RPG Maker XP helpfile as a quasi "reference".
 These include Marshal, File, FileTest and Time.

 **Important:** If you decide to use [mattn's oniguruma regexp gem](https://github.com/mattn/mruby-onig-regexp), don't forget to add `-lonig` to the linker flags to avoid ugly symbol overlaps with libc.

-To select this binding, run `qmake BINDING=BINDING_MRUBY`

 ### null
 This binding only exists for testing purposes and does nothing (the engine quits immediately).
 It can be used to eg. run a minimal RGSS game loop directly in C++.

-To select this binding, run `qmake BINDING=BINDING_NULL`

-## Dependencies
+## Dependencies / Building

+* Boost.Unordered (headers only)
-* QtCore 4.8
+* Boost.Program_options
-* libsigc++
+* libsigc++ 2.0
-* PhysFS
+* PhysFS (latest hg)
-* glew
+* GLEW >= 1.7
 * OpenAL
 * SDL2
 * SDL2_image